notthetoad/reddit-save-post/README.md

 password
 ```

-Then run `$ python3 main.py` in console and the program will prompt you to fill in the credentials.
+Then go to project's directory and run `$ python3 main.py` in console and the program will prompt you to fill in the credentials.

-Go to project's directory and run:

-`$ python3 main.py`

 ## What it does and what's it for
 It takes user's credentials to get access to saved posts and comments on their reddit account.
 Downloads them and saves them in `sqlite3` database.